Baseball-Homer/homer_data/README.md

 # Homer

-This repository is data extraction code for a baseball simulation game `Homer`
+This repository contains data extraction code for Homer, a baseball simulation game.
+It retrieves player and team statistics using statsapi and processes them for in-game simulations.

 `Homer` allows you to create a squad based on some of the players in the MLB and play against others.